Bay Of Islands New Zealand: Exploring And Celebrating Waitangi Day

 When I was trying to figure out my travel plans for New Zealand’s North Island, I researched online and asked a handful of friends for recommendations.
 One of the popular suggestions was the Bay of Islands.
-I decided to go so I booked a hostel with decent reviews in a town called Paihia and then took the Intercity bus up from Auckland.
-I booked the hostel for a few days to give me some time to explore other areas while I was there.
+Cape Reinga was a priority for me so I added the Paihia in the Bay of Islands also.
+I booked a hostel with good reviews in Paihia and then popped on an Intercity bus from Auckland.

 A flat tire selfie!

-On the bus, I met a girl who told me she couldn’t find a place to stay within her budget and was going to sleep on the beach.
-I asked her if she knew why and she said that it was Waitangi Day and there were celebrations all weekend.
-When I got to my accommodations in Paihia, I realize how lucky and random it was that I actually had a place to stay because of said events.
+On the Intercity bus, I talked to a girl who told me she couldn’t find a place to stay within her budget.
+She said she was going to sleep on the beach.
+I asked her if she knew why and she said that it was Waitangi Day.
+There were going to be celebrations all weekend.
+When I got to my accommodations in Paihia, I realize how lucky and random it was I didn’t have any problems booking my hostel room.

 Helpful tip: Always check to see if there are any festivals or special events in the area otherwise accommodations could be booked up or expensive.

 My accommodations at the Salt Water Lodge were pretty good.
-I didn’t book the dorm but the deluxe room.
-It was at a premium but I prefer to pay more and stay in rooms with fewer people.
-Please remember that staying in shared accommodations was a new thing to me at the start of my round the world trip.
+A slight upgrade to the deluxe room was worth it since it meant that there would be fewer people in my shared room.
+It cost more but I preferred to pay more for fewer occupants.
+At the start of my round the world trip, sharing accommodations were pretty new to me.
 My only complaint about the Saltwater Lodge was there is a bar on-site and there was loud music (Beyoncé) playing well into the night.
 But alas nothing a set of earplugs or noise cancellation headphones can’t fix.

-The next morning I went to a shop, bought a tea, yogurt, banana and ate breakfast here:
+The next morning I went to a local market, bought a tea, yogurt, banana, and ate breakfast here: